 JVET-AB0045 AHG10: Study of VVC spatial scalability performance [P. de Lagrange, G. Marquant, C. Salmon-Legagneur, F. Urban (InterDigital)]

-This contribution reports the results VVC tests in spatial scalability mode, following work reported previously in JVET-X0202, JVET-Y0047 and JVET-Y0048.
+This contribution reports the results of VVC tests using spatial scalability, following work reported previously in JVET-X0202, JVET-Y0047 and JVET-Y0048.

 Multiple profiles have been specified in VVC, including multilayer profiles for 4:2:0 and 4:4:4 content that give access to spatial scalability using a single decoder instance.
 The VVC 4:2:0 multilayer profile was tested in a spatially scalable configuration with two layers and a spatial resolution ratio of 2x and 3x both vertically and horizontally.
 The tests were performed using various bitrate allocations between the base layer and the enhancement layer, and the best tradeoff leading to optimal enhancement layer compression performance was investigated.
 Both objective and subjective evaluations have been carried out and show that with VVC, spatial scalability using dual-layer coding can be on par or outperform single-layer coding in specific conditions.
 It is noted that visual comparison is more often in favor of dual-layer coding than PSNR.